-Participants carry out UGA registration for the courses and pay the program fee of $3,200 and the international airline fee estimated at $1,800.
+Participants carry out UGA registration for the courses and pay the program fee o f$3,080.00 and the international airline fee estimated at $1,800.00.
 HOPE funding may be used for tuition.

 Airfare from the international departure city, and transportation, lodging, facilities, and two meals a day in Ghana are included.

-The enrollment period for application is December 2, 2013 through January 24, 2013.
-Upon acceptance your deposit of $350 will be charged to your student account by the Bursar's office.
+The application deadline is January 11, 2016.
+Upon acceptance your deposit of $500.00 will be charged to your student account by the Bursar's office.
 Late applications will be considered on a case by case basis.

 ENROLLMENT IS LIMITED.

 Application and deposit ($500) due by January 11, 2016.

 1. Complete the Ghana Study Abroad program application form.

 2. Please submit your application by January 11, 2016.
 The Bursar will attach a $500.00 charge for the application fee, usually within 4 days of receipt of your application.
 This fee is non-refundable after March 2, 2016.